Introduction to Wearable Technology

 Convenience and Connectivity Features

-Smartwatches have transformed how we stay connected.
-They offer quick access to important information.
+Smartwatches have changed how we stay connected.
+They offer quick access to important info.
 Notifications keep us informed without constant phone checks.
 Voice commands allow hands-free control.
-This is especially useful while driving or exercising.
-Many watches now have cellular connectivity.
-This means they can work independently from phones.
-Users can make calls and send messages directly from their wrists.
-Some key convenience features include:
+This is great for driving or exercising.
+Many watches now have their own cellular connection.
+This means they can work without a phone nearby.
+Users can make calls and send messages from their wrists.
+Some key features include:

 - Quick replies to messages